-Creating A Plan of Care
+Creating A Plan

 Once you have talked with your family, gotten your legal documents in order, and have a formal diagnosis, it’s time to come together and create a “Care Plan”.
 This is an organized plan that is customized to your family’s needs, requirements and situation.
 This plan will need updating as your loved one’s needs change.
 Here are some things to keep in mind and consider while developing your family’s plan

 There is no other disease in the world that so many people assume they understand how to care for without actual knowledge and training.
 If you were diagnosed with Diabetes, you would receive Diabetic education.
 Yet because Dementia is a progressive and varying disease there is no formal training or guidance offered to patients and their families–until now.
 Aishling Companion Home Care offers dementia training for the public as part of our community outreach program.
 This education is complimentary to the families of our customers.
 View our Dementia Training section for details on what you can learn.

 Dementia Support Group

 Caregivers never take care of themselves.
 We all struggle to balance our personal and professional lives.
 If you are taking care of a senior suffering with dementia, alongside your family obligations and possibly even while working, you are probably overwhelmed.
 You will need support from others who are going through the same thing you are, in a space where ideas are freely shared and no one is judged.
 Support groups are free of charge and commitment.
 Visit our support Group page for locations and dates.